mccoyh/CS-362-Project/AudioToTxt/README.md

 If vulkan is not enabled, use smaller models such as base, tiny, or small.

+Subtitle timestamps are integers for hundreths of a second.
+To convert: Frame / Frame_rate * 100.

 # Build Options
-- WHISPER_USE_VULKAN - Default OFF: This flag can be used to turn on or off building the library with vulkan support.
+- WHISPER_USE_VULKAN - Default ON: This flag can be used to turn on or off building the library with vulkan support.
 Vulkan provides GPU acceleration lowering the runtime of models.
 It is recommended to have Vulkan on for any large models.

+# Build Issues
+- Vulkan SDK Version - 1.4.304.1 is tested to work on linux and windows.
+1.3.250.1 is used on Mac since newer versions of vulkan do not install through github actions.
+- Mac - Cloud build tests currently fails to find the correct drivers needed use whisper with vulkan support.
+GL_KHR_cooperative_matrix extension is not supported, but required for whisper vulkan suppoert.
+It is recommended to turn the build option WHISPER_USE_VULKAN to OFF unless you have checked your system can enable the extension.

 # Functions
 ## transcribeAudio(const std::string& model_path, const std::string& audio_file, const std::string& output_srt)